Chapter 3.12

 3.12.200 Bid withdrawal.

-At any time before the first bid is opened, a bidder may withdraw its bid without consequence.
+At any time before the first bid or proposal is opened, an offeror may withdraw its bid or proposal without consequence.
 The withdrawal must be in writing and be signed by someone with the necessary authority.
-A purported withdrawal after the first bid is opened shall be ineffective.
+A purported withdrawal after the first bid or proposal is opened shall be ineffective.
+If an offeror chooses to submit a bid or proposal through unsealed electronic submission for a competitive process operated under CCC 3.12.060(3), the withdrawal must be made prior to the published bid opening time specified in the solicitation document.
 (Ord.
+343 § 1 (Exh.
+A), 2024; Ord.
 160 § 1, 2005)

 3.12.210 Bid opening.